AggelikiChal/AggelikiChal.github.io/_pages/scientific_managment_activities.md

 ## Project experience

 - Jan 2021–Jan 2023: Member of the research team, project <A href="https://corelab.ntua.gr/paradestruct/">ParaDeStruct</A>
-- Oct 2022–today: Member of the research team, projects <A href="https://icetcs.github.io/movemnt/">Movemnt</A> and OPEL
+- Oct 2022–today: Member of the research team, projects <A href="https://icetcs.github.io/movemnt/">Movemnt</A> and OPEL (Open Problems in the Equational Logic of Processes)

 ## Logic study group